+Investment in Foreign Securities shall be made in accordance with the guidelines issued by SEBI and RBI from time to time.
 The securities mentioned above could be listed, unlisted, publicly offered, privately placed, secured, unsecured, rated or unrated and of varying maturity.
-The securities may be acquired through public offerings (IPOs), secondary market operations, private placement, rights offers or negotiated deals.
+The securities may be acquired through public offerings (IPOs), secondary market operations, auctions, open market operations, private placement, rights offers or negotiated deals.
 The Scheme may also enter into repurchase and reverse repurchase obligations in all securities held by it as per the guidelines and regulations applicable to such transactions.